juxt/astro-website/src/pages/blog/martian.md

 side, and bootstrapping at runtime even allows the underlying HTTP implementation to be refactored without your code needing to change.
-Martian maps the parameters to the right place and chooses the most efficient serialisation the API supports without any of it leaking into your code.
+Martian maps the parameters to the right place and chooses the most efficient serialization the API supports without any of it leaking into your code.
 This is the separation of interface and application layer that we've been aiming for.